Siva Balaji: Career

-1997–2004: Early career

-Siva Balaji started working in his father's Sri Balaji Group of companies (Sri Balaji Cylinders pvr ltd, Sri Balaji Valves Pvt ltd (DPR), and Sri Srinivasa cylinders pvr ltd (hot repair unit)) when he was 17 and established his own MSB Industries (valves, regulators and components manufacturing industry) at the age of 20.

-He got his first film offer in 2002 at the age of 22 which made him leave his entrepreneurship and choose films, as his father strictly advised him to choose, either films or business.

-He started shooting for his first film Idi Maa Ashokgadi Love Story on 23 September 2002, followed by a role in Ela Cheppanu and the lead role in Dost.

-His major break came through the film Arya (2004) directed by Sukumar.
-Playing the role of Ajay, local MPs spoiled brat son, who is an adamant and very possessive lover, gained him critical acclaim which made him a star in the Telugu film industry.
-A reviewer from Idlebrain.com quoted "Siva is good as adamant, at times confused, lover.
+Balaji appeared in his first film Idi Maa Ashokgadi Love Story, followed by a role in Ela Cheppanu and the lead role in Dost.
+He got major break in the film Arya (2004) directed by Sukumar.
+A reviewer said, "Siva is good as adamant, at times confused, lover.
 He generated comedy in a few scenes where he shows his frustration."
 Reviewer from Sify.com wrote " Siva as Ajay is very promising."
 It was followed by Sankranti, in which he shared screen space with actors Daggubati Venkatesh and Srikanth.